Biolater/scopematter-be/BACKEND_CONTEXT.md

 ## PayLynk-BE Backend Context (for AI assistants)

-This document summarizes the backend’s structure, API routes, controllers, services, domain types, validation schemas, and Prisma models.
+This document summarizes the backend's structure, API routes, controllers, services, domain types, validation schemas, and Prisma models.
 It is designed to give AI systems enough context to answer questions accurately without scanning the entire codebase.

 ### Runtime and Entry
 - Express app bootstrapped in `src/index.ts`.